MitchSmoot/MitchSmoot/README.md

 Feel free to message me any time if you have any questions about me or my code.

-### Available For Hire
+### Available For Hire or Freelance Work

-Looking for a position as an Angular Developer
+Looking to be hired in a full-time developer position.
+In the meantime, I'm available for freelance work!
+Willing to take on projects at an extremely competitive rate.